UppASD/UppASD-tutorial/content/basics/basics.rst

 .. code-block:: bash

-  ml buildenv-intel/2018a-eb
+  ml buildenv-intel/2023a-eb
-  make deps
+  mkdir buildGnu
+  cd buildGnu
+  cmake ..
-  make ifort
+  make -j 8

-Run one of the testsuites, for instance *asd-tests*
+Run one of the testsuites, for instance *test*

 .. code-block:: bash

-  make asd-tests
+  make test

 To set up a Python environment for the graphical user interface

 .. code-block:: bash

-  ml Anaconda/2020.07-nsc1
+  ml Python/3.11.5-env-hpc1-gcc-2023b-eb
-  conda create --name ASD_GUI_env python=3.6 vtk=8.1.0 numpy scipy matplotlib yaml pyyaml pandas jsoncpp=1.8.3 tbb=2020.2
-  conda activate ASD_GUI_env
-  # Set the environment variable
-  export MESA_GL_VERSION_OVERRIDE=3.3
+  python -m venv asd_gui_env
+  . asd_gui_env/bin/activate
+  pip install asd_gui

 UppASD can be run on nodes allocated for interactive use, or as batch jobs.
 To request 1 node on Tetralith for 1 hour, use the command